 Elen Caldecott graduated with an MA in Writing for Young People from Bath Spa University and was highly commended in the PFD Prize for Most Promising Writer for Young People.
 Before becoming a writer, she was an archaeologist, a nurse, a theatre usher and a museum security guard.
 It was while working at the museum that Elen realised there is a way to steal anything if you think about it hard enough.
 Elen either had to become a master thief, or create some characters to do it for her – and so her début novel, How Kirsty Jenkins Stole the Elephant, was born.
 Kirsty Jenkins was short-listed for the Waterstone’s Children’s Prize and long-listed for the 2010 Carnegie Award.
 Kirsty Jenkins was followed by How Ali Ferguson Saved Houdini.

-In this interview Elen talks to Nikki Gamble about her mystery series, The Marsh Road Mysteries.
+In this interview Elen talks to Nikki Gamble about her series, The Marsh Road Mysteries.

 You have written a number of standalone novels and now you have turned your hand to writing a mystery series.
 How did that come about?

-You are right that it is 100% a series.
+The Marsh Road books are 100% a series.
 It’s an ensemble piece and there isn’t a lead character.
 There are five books and five stories, so each of the characters will have their turn to take centre stage.

 What are the main differences in the processes involved between writing a standalone and writing a series?
 You have already indicated that you don’t have the same amount of work to do with the set up, but are there other things that need to be taken into consideration?

 It’s actually quite technical.
 For instance, you have to think carefully about how the narrator works.
 If you met Minnie or Silvie in the street, they would sound completely different.
 Their frames of reference are different, they would use different words to describe the same thing.
-They have their own voices as people but in telling their stories, I couldn’t let their individual voices come through completely because then it wouldn’t feel like a series because it would lack consistency.
-So the technical difficulty of making them sound like themselves but also fit smoothly into the series was the most tricky thing to handle.
+They have their own voices but in telling their stories, I couldn’t let their individual voices come through completely because then it would lack consistency and wouldn’t feel like a series.
+So the technical difficulty of making them sound like themselves, but also fit smoothly into the series was the most tricky thing to handle.

 As you move through the series you must become increasingly familiar with your characters.
 Was there any point at which you felt constrained by the earlier books in the series?